rrdelaney/Portfolio/src/templates/blog/posts/SurfaceTwoYearsLater.md

 about this, they refused to replace the original charger, because my device was out of warranty, which was expected.
 What wasn't expected was the _$80_ replacement charger.
 This led to a string of bad 3rd party charger bought for cheap on Amazon.

+### Overall

+Overall, the development experience on this device ended up being terrible after two years.
+I could bear up until a certain point with the battery, but once the charging issue arose I couldn't chance it dying on me in the middle of one of my classes.
+I got the new Macbook as a replacement, and so far it is great!